Religion in Botswana: Islam

 Islam is a minority religion in Botswana.
-It came to the country through Muslim immigrants from South Asia, who settled in the area during the British colonial rule.
-According to the 2011 census, there are around 11,000 Muslims in Botswana, although it is believed that this figure has since gone down.
+It first came to the country through Muslim immigrants from South Asia in the late 1800's, who settled in the area during the British colonial rule.
+The first mosque in the country, the Lobatse Mosque, was built in Lobatse in 1967.
+According to the 2022 census, there are around 9,278 Muslims in Botswana,.

+There are currently 20 mosques in Botswana according to the Botswana Muslim Association.

 The Shia population in Botswana is estimated between one and three percent of the total Muslim population of Botswana; according to Pew Forum it is less than one percent while as per Ahl al-Bayt World Assembly the population of Shia in Botswana is around two percent of the total Muslim population of Botswana.

 Indian Muslims were the first Islamic populations in Botswana when they arrived around the 1890s.
 These Indian Muslims were limited to urban areas by the colonial authorities.
 Within some brief time, Muslims established Islamic centres throughout one urban centre to another as cities and Muslim populations increased.

 Malawian Muslims began to appear around the 1950s in Francistown.
 They arrived mainly for job opportunities like mining.

 There were very few conversions to Islam until the 1970s.
 Shaykh Ali Mustapha of Guyana has proselytised in Botswana since the 1970s, where missions are concentrated in townships and prisons.